Pandalur

-Pandalur is the headquarters of Neliyalam Municipality and Pandalur taluk in Nilgiri District of Tamilnadu.
+Pandalur is a small town near Gudalur in the Pandalur taluk of Nilgiris district in Tamil Nadu, India.

 Location

 Pandalur is located at 11° 29' 0" N, 76° 20' 0" E, at an altitude of 1100 meters.
 Its standard time zone is UTC/GMT+05:30.
 Pandalur is the headquarters of the Pandalur taluk.
 It is categorized as a third-grade municipality.

 One roadway is the only access to the town.
 A number of government bus services are available from: